zzzyyyxxxmmm/basics/microservice/k8s/README.md

 property must not be specified.

 ## Running exactly one pod on each node with DaemonSets
-To run a pod on all cluster nodes, you create a DaemonSet object, which is much like a ReplicationController or a ReplicaSet, except that pods created by a Daemon- Set already have a target node specified and skip the Kubernetes Scheduler.
+To run a pod on all cluster nodes, you create a DaemonSet object, which is much like a ReplicationController or a ReplicaSet, except that pods created by a DaemonSet already have a target node specified and skip the Kubernetes Scheduler.
 They aren’t scattered around the cluster randomly.

-A DaemonSet makes sure it creates as many pods as there are nodes and deploys each one on its own node, as shown in figure 4.8.
+A DaemonSet makes sure it creates as many pods as there are nodes and deploys each one on its own node.

-Whereas a ReplicaSet (or ReplicationController) makes sure that a desired num- ber of pod replicas exist in the cluster, a DaemonSet doesn’t have any notion of a desired replica count.
-It doesn’t need it because its job is to ensure that a pod match- ing its pod selector is running on each node.
+Whereas a ReplicaSet (or ReplicationController) makes sure that a desired number of pod replicas exist in the cluster, a DaemonSet doesn’t have any notion of a desired replica count.
+It doesn’t need it because its job is to ensure that a pod matching its pod selector is running on each node.

-If a node goes down, the DaemonSet doesn’t cause the pod to be created else- where.
+If a node goes down, the DaemonSet doesn’t cause the pod to be created elsewhere.
 But when a new node is added to the cluster, the DaemonSet immediately deploys a new pod instance to it.
 It also does the same if someone inadvertently deletes one of the pods, leaving the node without the DaemonSet’s pod.
-Like a Replica- Set, a DaemonSet creates the pod from the pod template configured in it.
+Like a ReplicaSet, a DaemonSet creates the pod from the pod template configured in it.

 ## Running pods that perform a single completable task
 Jobs